Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 Generally it is better to add them to T-Engines to avoid having to add an identical entry to both the Repository and ATS Router pipeline files.

+Since Alfresco Transform Core 3.0.0, config files with additional pipelines or overrides can be provided directly to a T-Engine image through additional config files (which may be resources on the classpath or external files) that are specified with Spring Boot properties such as transform.config.file.<filename> or environment variables like TRANSFORM_CONFIG_FILE_<filename>.
+In case of issues with changing configuration of transform-core-aio T-Engine such approach may be necessary.

 #### Modifying existing configuration